Incremental Computing

 Architecture Summary

-- Data Ingestion: Pipe automatically loads from Kafka in batches, supporting Append and CDC writes
+- Data ingestion: Pipe automatically loads from Kafka in batches and supports append and CDC writes.

-- Data Warehouse Layering: ODS -> DWD -> DWS, complete layering thinking
+- Data warehouse layering: ODS -> DWD -> DWS, showing a layered warehouse design.

-- No Manual Intervention: System automatically completes scheduling, incremental optimization, dependency propagation
+- No manual intervention: The system handles scheduling, incremental optimization, and dependency propagation automatically.

 FAQ